What are the responsibilities and job description for the Highway Maintenance Technician position at Calumet County, WI?

 Work Environment The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties, nearly 100% of work activity is performed out of doors where the employee is protected 90% of the time by a vehicle.
-Employee is subject to cold, heat, wet, dust, noise, moving mechanical parts, and vibration.
-Employee is subject to hazards, which include fast moving vehicles, occasionally to chemicals, and fumes or airborne particles.
+While performing the duties, nearly 85% of work activity is performed out of doors where the remaining duties are done inside the facilities.
+Employees are subject to cold, heat, wet, dust, noise, moving mechanical parts, and vibration.
+Employees are subject to hazards, which include fast moving vehicles, radiant exposure (sunburn), occasionally to chemicals, and fumes or airborne particles.
 Injury from hazards can be avoided by following described safety measures.

 The noise level in the work environment is usually moderate to loud.